 Because of the way deductibles work, the end of the year is almost always the busiest time of year for doctor’s offices.
 Appointments fill up quickly, and if you wait too long, your physician may not be able to squeeze you in before January 1st.

 It’s always best to take measures to prevent health issues down the road.
 Taking care of your health while your deductible is met not only means saving money, but it also saves you precious time, and may even save you from future pain.
 Come early next year, you may wish that you had visited your doctor before your deductible reset.

 For many, the end of the year also means extra time off of work or school.
 This is a great time to schedule that procedure you’ve been putting off, not just because you’ll save money, but because the holidays could allow you plenty of time to recover without the pressures of having to take as much sick leave.

 If you have already met your health insurance deductible for the 2021 calendar year, Dr. Donnelly recommends taking care of any lingering health conditions as soon as possible.
 Here are the top four conditions that Dr. Donnelly sees people neglect due to high out-of-pocket costs:

 Carpal tunnel syndrome (CTS) is a condition where a nerve is pinched by the structures of the wrist.
 This causes tingling, numbness, and pain in the hand.
 People often ignore the early signs of CTS, waiting until the pain causes a noticeable impact on their lives before seeking treatment.

-With 2022 fast approaching, appointment slots are filling up fast.
-If you are suffering from a condition of the hand, wrist, or elbow, call or email Dr. Donnelly for a consultation today-- whether or not you have met your deductible for 2021.
+With 2022 fast coming to an end, appointment slots are filling up fast.
+If you are suffering from a condition of the hand, wrist, or elbow, call or email Dr. Donnelly for a consultation today-- whether or not you have met your deductible for 2022.